-In March 2020, the FASB issued ASU 2021-01 and ASU 2020-04, "Reference Rate Reform (Topic 848)."
-This ASU applies only to contracts, hedging relationships, and other transactions that reference LIBOR or another reference rate expected to be discontinued because of reference rate reform.
-The expedients and exceptions provided by the amendments do not apply to contract modifications made and hedging relationships entered into or evaluated after December 31, 2022, except for hedging relationships existing as of December 31, 2022, that an entity has elected certain optional expedients for and that are retained through the end of the hedging relationship.
+In March 2020, the FASB issued ASU 2020-04, "Reference Rate Reform (Topic 848)."
+ASU 2021-01 was issued in January 2021 to further clarify the scope of the standard, which applies only to contracts, hedging relationships, and other transactions that reference LIBOR or another reference rate expected to be discontinued because of reference rate reform.
+ASU 2022-06 was issued in December 2022, which deferred the sunset date for applying the reference rate reform relief in Topic 848.
+The expedients and exceptions provided by the amendments do not apply to contract modifications made and hedging relationships entered into or evaluated after December 31, 2024, except for hedging relationships existing as of December 31, 2024, that an entity has elected certain optional expedients for and that are retained through the end of the hedging relationship.
 Management is currently assessing the impact of adopting ASU 2020-04 on the Company's financial position, results of operations and cash flows.